PetertheMD/nautune/README.md

 - **✅ Albums Tab**: Grid view with paginated loading (50 albums per page), album artwork, year, and artist info - click to see tracks
 - **✅ Artists Tab**: Browse all artists with paginated loading (50 per page) and circular profile artwork - click to see their albums
 - **✅ Genres Tab**: Browse music by genre - click any genre to see all albums with that tag (server-filtered)
-- **✅ Most Tab**: Comprehensive music discovery with 4 view modes (icon-only controls)
+- **✅ Home Tab**: Beautiful discovery dashboard with 6 horizontal shelves
-  - **Most Played Tracks**: Server-tracked most played songs
+  - **Continue Listening**: Resume tracks from where you left off with horizontal track chips
-  - **Recently Played Tracks**: Tracks you've listened to recently
+  - **Recently Played**: Tracks you've played recently in horizontal scrollable list
-  - **Recently Added Tracks**: Newly added tracks to your library
+  - **Recently Added**: Latest albums added to your library with album artwork
+  - **Most Played Albums**: Your most-listened albums in horizontal grid
+  - **Most Played Tracks**: Your favorite tracks in horizontal scrollable list
-  - **Longest Runtime Tracks**: Tracks sorted by duration (longest first)
+  - **Longest Tracks**: Epic tracks for long listening sessions
-  - All tracks are playable directly from the Most tab with tap-to-play functionality
+  - All content is playable with tap-to-play functionality
+  - Horizontal-only layout for clean, consistent experience
   - **Smart Tab Switching**: Automatically becomes "Downloads" tab when in offline mode
 - **✅ Instant Mix**: Create dynamic playlists from any track, album, or artist
 - **✅ Offline Mode Toggle**: Wave icon (🌊) switches between online Jellyfin library and offline downloads
   - **Tap**: Toggle online/offline mode (violet = offline, light purple = online)
-  - **Most Tab**: Automatically becomes Downloads management when offline
+  - **Home Tab**: Automatically becomes Downloads management when offline
   - **Search Tab**: Searches downloaded content only when offline
   - **🛫 Offline-First Boot**: App automatically enters offline mode if network is unavailable during startup (10-second timeout)
   - **Network Banner**: Visual indicator when offline with retry button to restore connection